MikeBett/intereactive-visualization/README.md

 ## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages.
+* Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

+* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ## Hints